 Tina Turns the Country On (1974) mirrors prior country-flavored and covers-heavy albums by African American acts: Charles' Modern Sounds in Country and Western Music (1962) and The Supremes Sing Country, Western and Pop (1965).
 Like its predecessors, Turner's debut solo album gained no traction on the country charts despite it being an earnest, well-crafted homage to some of the genre's best songwriters.

 The United Artists release introduces two fresh cuts: P.J.
 Morse's "Bayou Song" and Fred and Marsha Karlin's "The Love That Lights Our Way."
 Beyond those two selections, the track list consists of Turner's renditions of contemporary country and folk songs.
 Nashville nods include an album-defining cover of Kris Kristofferson's "Help Me Make It Through the Night," plus hat-tips to Dolly Parton ("There'll Always Be Music") and Hank Snow ("I'm Movin' On").
-From the folk end of the spectrum comes Turner's versions of James Taylor ("Don't Talk Now") and Bob Dylan ("He Belongs to Me," "Tonight I'll Be Staying Here With You") songs.
+From the folk end of the spectrum comes Turner's versions of James Taylor ("Don't Talk Now") and Bob Dylan ("He Belongs to Me," "Tonight I'll Be Staying Here With You") standards.

 Turner recorded the album at Bolic Sound Studio in Inglewood, Cal. with future Glen Campbell producer Tom Thacker.
 Her backing band represents West Tennessee's influence on country music and includes rockabilly guitarist James Burton and Elvis Presley and Emmylou Harris collaborator Glen Hardin.